Tag: Futuristic

 Lucifer’s Star by C.T.
 Phipps

-Lucifer’s Star Buy on: Amazon Cassius Mass was the greatest star pilot of the Crius Archduchy.
+Cassius Mass was the greatest star pilot of the Crius Archduchy.
 He fought fiercely for his cause, only to watch his nation fall to the Interstellar Commonwealth.
 It was only after that he realized the side he’d been fighting for was the wrong one.
-Now a semi-functional navigator on an […]
+Now a semi-functional navigator on an interstellar freight hauler, he tries […]

 Serengeti by J.B.
 Rockwell